Best Vitamin B12 Supplement (2026): Form, Dose & Who Needs It

 For restoring low levels: 5000mcg options

 If you're correcting a deficiency, a higher-dose option like NOW Methyl B-12 5000mcg taken a few times a week speeds replenishment.
 Most people maintaining levels don't need this much.
+For how long that correction actually takes, see how long B12 takes to work.

 Frequently asked questions